 Frequently Asked Questions

-Comodo, Thawte, and VeriSign sell code signing certificates.
+Sectigo (formerly Comodo), sells code signing certificates.
 Don't confuse these with their SSL certificates, which cannot be used for code signing.
-You can get a discount on Comodo code signing certs from K Software.
+You can get a discount on Sectigo code signing certs from K Software.

 Even though this is a free utility, Microsoft has not made this a separate download.
 If you use any Microsoft development tools, you may already have it on your system (use Window's Start/Search function).
 It must be version 6.3 or later.
-Otherwise, you can install their Windows 10 SDK (works with Windows Vista and later) and then locate it on your system here:
+Otherwise, you can install their Windows SDK and then locate it on your system.
+Example path:

 C:\Program Files (x86)\Windows Kits\10\bin\x86\signtool.exe